troystrum/BlinkyTickTock/README.md

-BlinkyShimmer
+BlinkyTickTock
 =============

-BlinkyShimmer - An aesthetically-pleasing random blinking animation for BlinkyTape.
+BlinkyTickTock- An aesthetically-pleasing second-hand animation clock for BlinkyTape.
 Written for Processing.

+The colour gradient is changed randomly every minute... or whenever the button on the BlinkyTape itself is pressed.